nnsvs/nnsvs/nnsvs/_example_data/README.md

 ## Notes

-05_short.xml was made by modifing 05.xml from: https://github.com/mmorise/kiritan_singing
+05_short.xml was made by modifying 05.xml from: https://github.com/mmorise/kiritan_singing

 song070_f00001_063.xml was taken from: